yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-bigmandconvexhulls.md

 ![Polytopes]({{ site.url }}/images/polytopesbigm3.png){: .center-image }

-Note though that the relaxation is far from good, despite the reasonable variable bounds.
+The relaxation is far from good, despite the reasonable variable bounds.
 This is just a general feature of big-M models.
 To obtain better models, better bounds are required.
 Here, we can easily generate this by finding a bounding box of the union, by solving four bounding box problems (note that this requires the solution of 4*2*2 linear programs)

 ````matlab
 [~,L1,U1] = boundingbox(A1*x <= b1);